yegor256/blog/_drafts/empty.md

 two or even three lines, which are playing this evil role of a separator of concerns.

-Needless to say that a properly designed class must have up to five public methods and a properly designed method must have up to ten instructions.
+Needless to say that a properly designed class must have just a few public methods and a properly designed method must have up to ten instructions (accoding to Bob Martin).
 Empty lines inside methods encourage us to break this awesome rule and turn them into multi-page poems.